Aswerty12/itquizshow/README.md

 * A player side that can login join a game, answer questions and receive points (player may only answer a question once).
 * A host side that can upload question sets, start a game, and manage a session.

+In addition due to being a firebase project, there is also a console that whoever hosts this will have access to that allows management of storage and accounts outside of the scope necessary to run the quiz show.
 ## Web Hosting Requirement

 This project is meant to be hosted on firebase, which also means that there must be a google account associated with this project that can act as the Admin.
+Migrating to other cloud platforms will also require moving database, and authentication functionality from firebase to that platform, thus this developer does not advise this.

 ###	Web Hosting Cost

 As this project is only meant for a low user count the [firebase spark plan](https://firebase.google.com/pricing) is sufficient enough to give a no-cost solution for the project host.
+Outside of any cost from the domain if it were hosted on one's own domain.

 ### Software Requirements